-The springs in your garage door do all the heavy lifting.
-When the door opens, it’s the springs which take the weight, and as they close, they become stretched to ensure it doesn’t slam shut.
-This constant stretching and relaxing means the components can eventually wear out, though it can take several years for this to happen.
+Your garage door springs do all the heavy lifting.
+When the door opens, it’s the springs that support the weight, and it's also them that provide the tension-based force to help it rise or lower safely.
+This constant tension and relaxation means the garage door springs can eventually wear out, though it can take several years for this to happen.
 It can be dangerous to use springs that are growing weak.
-When you notice significant wear and tear, they should be replaced as soon as possible.
+When you notice significant wear and tear, your garage door springs should be replaced as soon as possible.